domfarolino/algorithms/src/algorithm_practice/Dynamic_Programming/houseRobber/README.md

  - Out: 17

-17 is the answer, because when it comes to considering the house with 9 loot, we know we can also take the houes with 8.
-Otherwise, we have to skip out on the 9, and take 10.
-So, 8 + 7 > 10, therefore we take it.
+17 is the answer, because when it comes to considering the house with 9 loot, we know we can also take the house with 8.
+Otherwise we can take 10 and skip 9.
+Since 8 + 7 > 10, we take it.
 Now we can think what it would be like to generalize this solution:

  - In: [..., ......., 8, 10, 9]
  - Out: max(9 + maxLoot(8), maxLoot(10))

-Note, with a ton more elements in the array, we can't just consider the previous house _values_, but instead we need to consider the previous end path values up to that point.
+In our previous example with 3 houses, when we "looked backwards", we looked at the previous house loot values.
+With a ton of houses in the array though, we can't just consider the previous house _values_, but instead we need to consider the previous end path values up to that point.
 We're taking earlier and smaller subsolutions, and extending them by adding another house to the end, and making the best decision.
 This gives us the following recurrence relation:

 ```maxLoot(n) = max(maxLoot(n - 2) + currentLoot, maxLoot(n - 1))```